GooseMod/topaz/README.md

 # topaz
-A "next-gen" mod bundling client-side in web, with compat abilities.
+A "next-gen" mod bundling client-side in web, designed for wide compat and with no limits.

 > **Warning** |
 > Topaz is in **alpha**, you should not rely on it.